alexmadeathing/rpi-pwm-fan-control/README.md

 ```

 # Installation from source
 It is recommended that you install from source so that the correct GPIO pin and temperature ranges can be selected.
-These properties are currently hard coded in `rpi-pwm-fan-control.py`.
+These properties are currently hard coded.

 ### Download
 ```bash